Get treatment for your mental health needs.

 Appointments and Refills

-Monthly appointments are required in the early stages of treatment.
+Weekly or monthly appointments are typically required in the early stages of treatment.
 With a good, stable response to treatment, we may reduce appointment frequency to every few months.
 Patients pay directly for the cost of each visit, and payment is due the day of your visit.
 Refills are not issued without an appointment unless we have discussed extenuating circumstances or an urgent matter, with a plan for follow up.

 Medications

-I care about my patients and follow best practices for protecting their health and well-being, so benzodiazepines are very rarely prescribed, and not for routine, regular use.
+I care about my patients and follow best practices for protecting their health and well-being, so benzodiazepines are not prescribed for regular, daily use.
 Benzodiazepines include Valium (diazepam), Xanax (alprazolam), Ativan (lorazepam), Klonopin (clonazepam), Restoril (temazepam), etc. While benzodiazepines can be appropriate and effective in certain instances, they often create more problems than solutions and can harm health.
 Regular use of these medications generally causes physical dependence/withdrawal symptoms.
 This practice is not a good fit for patients looking for medications like Xanax or Valium.
 Better, safer, treatment options are available.
 If you have been prescribed benzodiazepines on a daily basis and would like to explore treatment options for a gentle taper off of your medication with support, reach out and request a consultation appointment.

-I do not provide medication-assisted treatment for opioid use disorders.
 Those seeking treatment for opioid addiction are usually best served by seeing specialists who specialize in addiction and substance use disorders, to receive high-quality, specialized care and support for optimal recovery.
+I do not specialize in addiction treatment.

 Crisis Care